The U.S. sinks Iran's ships and slams its missile launchers as the war enters Day 5

 "I heard a bombing and I heard a noise and then everything started hitting, and I understood later that they were attacking the airport," she said in an interview from Abu Dhabi.

-She was bussed to a hotel, where she says things got even scarier.
+She was taken by bus to a hotel, where she says things got even scarier.

 "I saw in the air missiles and lights and all that and everyone got on their knees and started praying," she said.
 "We just kept on praying and praying."